How We Got Featured On The Front Page Of Slideshare

 - A complete description of the slides with maximum tags

-Combine this with the outreach strategy and you have yourself a recipe for a high performing Slideshare.
+Combine this with a solid outreach strategy (see #3 of Brian Dean's Skyscaper technique) and you have yourself a recipe for a high performing Slideshare.

 - The Original Post: 100 Growth Hacks Learned From 5 Years as a Startup